 Like everyone in the American public school system (presumably) I read The Great Gatsby for the first time in High School.
-Now that I teach said High School I had my Juniors read it and we just wrapped it up yesterday.
-Most of them hate it, but I hated everything then too so that’s normal.
+Now that I teach said High School I had my Juniors read it, and we just wrapped it up yesterday.
+Most of them hate it, but I hated everything back then too, so that’s probably normal.
 We all know that story.
 If you count the concurrent readings that I did, out loud, in class, I have now read The Great Gatsby five times.
 Not bad!

 Even still I root for Gatsby and part of me wants to keep the tradition of teaching it alive, but only part of me.
 The book grew on me toward the end, as the distracting racism dips off for a bit, and even though I know there’s no way that Gatsby will live or end up with Daisy, I begin hoping for it again.
 By the end Gatsby has given everything up that is of value – his honor, his safety, having real friends – all to get the money he needs to buy the love of Daisy, for whom money is the Alpha and Omega of her world.
 Gatsby is willing to die for her while she runs away and never says “thank you” – Nick calls her and Tom “careless people” which is a lovely way to put it.

 The way women are treated in the novel is fascinating.
 All of the women – Daisy Buchanan, Jordan Baker, Myrtle Wilson, even the super minor character Ella Kay, are written as deeply dishonest people.
 Jordan cheats at golf and will only date people who are stupid (according to Nick) because she always wants to have the upper hand.
+I really identifying with Jordan, and she was my favorite character as a teenager, too.
 Ella Kay gets on a yacht with Dan Cody and the next day Dan is dead and Gatsby is written out of the will.
 Myrtle Wilson has an affair with Tom so she can move up in the world; a serious miscalculation on her part, it must be said.
 Finally Daisy, not because she cheats on Tom, but because at the beginning of the text she says that when Pammy was born she wept when she heard it was a girl, because the best thing any woman can (hope to) be is a “beautiful little fool.”
-This implies that Daisy’s vapid character, with the voice Nick always calls “thrilling,” is an act, maintained by Daisy to keep her position of “high society wife” secure.
+This implies that Daisy’s vapid character, with a voice that Nick always calls “thrilling” (dude, it’s your cousin), is an act, maintained by Daisy to keep her position of ‘high society wife’ secure.

 Myrtle Wilson, George Wilson, and Jay Gatsby don’t walk out of the narrative because they are not legitimately upper class people.
 Fitzgerald showed how the rich eat up the poor while violently illustrating that social mobility is America is an illusion.
-Also the color yellow/gold and the eyes of Dr. T. J. Eckleburg is just some deft use of symbolism, which I always appreciate.
+Also the color yellow/gold and the eyes of Dr. T. J. Eckleburg are just some examples of Fitzgerald’s deft use of symbolism, which I always appreciate.